revanthreddy/lambda-layer-setup/README.md

 # Lambda Layers Setup

-The goal of this code is to learn how to leverage AWS Lambda layers to store the common libraries/dependencies to reduce the size of your lambda deployment package.
-This repo contains source code and supporting files including the libraries to do teach you how to setup and use lambda layers.
-We use SAM style deployment of the code (using cloudformation package and deploy commands)
+The goal of this artifact is to help you understand how to leverage AWS Lambda layers to store the common libraries/dependencies that your application code uses to reduce the size of your lambda deployment package.
+The source code in the repo (link provided) contains all the supporting files including the libraries to setup and use lambda layers.
+We use cloudformation package and deploy commands for our serverless code deployment.

 ## Step.1 Prerequisites